albar965/littlenavmap-manual/en/MENUS.md

     *   `Waiting for Data ...`: Map data is missing in the cache and was requested.
 Now waiting for reply.
     *   `Waiting for Update ...`: Map data is already loaded but expired after two weeks.
 Waiting for new data after requesting an update.
     *   `Incomplete.`: Download failed.Note that the progress indicator can look like it is stuck in the message `Waiting for Data ...` if no hill shading is available for a _OpenStreetMap_ region.
-*   Zoom distance (viewpoint to earth surface) in nautical miles.
+*   Zoom distance (viewpoint to earth surface) in nautical miles or kilometers.
-*   Cursor position on map in degrees/minutes/seconds latitude and longitude.
+*   Cursor position on map in degrees/minutes/seconds or decimal degrees latitude and longitude.

 ![Statusbar](../images/statusbar.jpg "Statusbar")

-_**Picture above:** Status bar with message about the last action on the left side and a tooltip that indicates what is currently shown on the map.
+_**Picture above:** Status bar with message about the last action on the left side (`Options changed.`), the connection status and a tooltip that indicates what is currently shown on the map.
 The map shows only airports with runways longer than 4000 feet.
 No navaids are shown.
-The map detail level was increased once and the map coordinates are not shown since the cursor is not inside the map window.
-The online map download progress indicator is empty._
+The map detail level is unchanged and the map coordinates are not shown since the cursor is not inside the map window.
+The online map download progress indicator shows `Done.` indicating all map tiles were downloaded.
+Zoom distance is 118 nautical miles._